historical-theology/stthomas/return-to-god/syllabus.md

 ## Other Class Policies

 ### Late Submissions
-I know that life happens.
+I know that life happens, and I know that the best work sometimes has to be submitted late (the Sistine Chapel's painting went behind schedule, after all).

 At the same time, this class is a team effort, so we all must strive to have our work to share with each other on time.
 Even one 'weak link' can tear down everyone's experience; you (as an individual student) really do matter to the class as a whole.